flagbit/FlagbitMetricsBundle/README.md

 ## Usage

-Don't forget that this bundle has a dependency on the Beberlei Metrics library, first you should integrate and configure it.
+Don't forget that this bundle has a dependency on a Metrics library, which you should first integrate and configure.
 More information can be found [here](https://github.com/beberlei/metrics).

 For example, just imagine you want to measure some stats over you application.